HMCS Margaret Brooke: Service history

 The order for the Arctic Offshore Patrol Ships was placed on 19 October 2011 with Irving Shipyards of Halifax, Nova Scotia, as part of the National Shipbuilding Procurement Strategy.
 The ship was constructed in 62 blocks, which were then pieced together into three larger blocks.
 These three "mega blocks" were fitted together to form the hull of the ship.
-On 13 April 2015 the government announced a second ship would be named Margaret Brooke.
+On 13 April 2015 the government announced that after the first ship named Harry DeWolf, a second ship would be named Margaret Brooke.
 During World War II, Margaret Brooke, a navy nursing sister, was decorated for her actions during the sinking of the passenger ferry SS Caribou.
 The vessel's keel was laid down on 29 May 2017 and the vessel was launched on 10 November 2019.
 The ship began contractor sea trials in May 2021.
 The vessel was delivered to the Royal Canadian Navy for post-acceptance sea trials on 15 July 2021.
 The naming ceremony was held on 29 May 2022 in conjunction with that for sister ship Max Bernays.

 The vessel, though not formally commissioned, was among the RCN ships deployed to the Arctic as part of the multinational military exercise Operation Nanook in August 2022.
 In September 2022, Margaret Brooke was tasked for hurricane relief efforts, after Hurricane Fiona's devastating impact to the Maritimes.
 The vessel provided assistance including damage assessment and welfare checks to the most impacted communities along the south coast of Newfoundland, where water access was the only means of entering the area.
 The vessel was commissioned on 28 October 2022.

+In early 2024, Margaret Brooke was involved in a drug interdiction in the Caribbean Sea.
+In June, the ship was deployed to Havana Harbour where Russian vessels, including the submarine Kazan and the frigate Admiral Gorshkov, were also present.
+Minister of Defence Bill Blair said the ship was deployed as an act of deterrence directed at Russia.

+On 11 January 2025 Margaret Brooke departed Halifax, as part of Operation Projection.
+The mission marks the first circumnavigation of South America and visit to Antarctica by a Royal Canadian Navy vessel.